Radiology-Morrison-lab-UCSF/reid-diffusion-basics/README.md

 ### Run

 Run will depend on how you would like to bind to directories on your computer.
+See "The Pipelines" below to see which non-docker arguments you will need.

-## The pipelines
+## The Pipelines

+The container contains several pipelines.
+Please choose the appropriate one based on your data and use case.

 ### Process Single Shell